 Although to compare Barcelona with Madrid seems like the craziest idea in the world, it is normal for many tourists to ask themselves which city is better to visit.

-From a distance they seems to have very few things in common beyond the fact that they are both big cities with huge numbers of tourists.
+From a distance they seem to have very few things in common beyond the fact that they are both big cities with huge numbers of tourists.
 In this article we discuss trips to both places, so that you can choose correctly which you prefer.

 Which has more things to see?